kmzbrnoI/hvweb/README.md

-# Public webpage with list of engines in hJOPserver
+# Public webpage with list of engines & users in hJOPserver

 ## Deployment

  1. `$ git clone --recurse-submodules https://github.com/kmzbrnoI/hvweb`
  2. Optional: setup virtualenv.
  3. Install Python packages from `requirements.txt`.
- 4. Add directory with engines to `lok`.
+ 4. Add directory with engines to `lok`, add link to hJOPserver's `data` into `data` directory.
-    - The directory is usually a symlink to `lok` subfolder of `hJOPserverConfig` repository.
+    - The directory is usually a symlink to `lok`/`data` subfolder of `hJOPserverConfig` repository.
 The repository is either somewhere else in your filesystem or you can clone it to `hvsrepo` directory in this repository (this folder is gitignored).
 This is suitable for deployment.